newjersey/navigator.business.nj.gov/content/src/roadmaps/tasks/domestic-employer-register-for-taxes.md

 -or-

 File online by clicking on the "Register for State Taxes" button.
+Answer in the negative or disregard any questions that apply to businesses.

 - - -